shoes/shoes4/README.md

 That's awesome, thank you!

 You can go ahead an try to fix one of our [issues](https://github.com/shoes/shoes4/issues).
+We have introduced a new tag 'Newcomer Friendly' for issues we believe are suitable to get started with shoes contributing.
+These issues either are relatively easy to accomplish or don't depend on a lot of other shoes code (e.g. completely new features) so that it's easier to get started.
+Please feel free to tackle any issue - we will help you if needed.
+The tag is just a suggestion! =)

 Also there is a list of samples that already work at samples/README, along with all the other samples.
 You can try to get a new sample to run.